caddyserver/website/src/docs/markdown/caddyfile/directives/php_fastcgi.md

 ## Expanded form

-The `php_fastcgi` directive (with none of the subdirectives configured) is the same as the following configuration.
+The `php_fastcgi` directive (without subdirectives) is the same as the following configuration.
 Most modern PHP apps work well with this preset.
 If yours does not, feel free to borrow from this and customize it as needed instead of using the `php_fastcgi` shortcut.

 ```caddy-d
 route {